GfSE/CoCoML-Pages/index.md

 Let us join forces:
 - <a href="https://github.com/GfSE/CoCoML/discussions" target="_blank">Discussions</a>
 - <a href="https://github.com/GfSE/CoCoML/issues" target="_blank">Issues</a>

+We will establish a 3-head technical committee to summarize the discussions and to take wise decisions.
+The decision guideline will be consistency first, conciseness second.
+So-called "design by committee" incorporating any and every proposal shall be avoided.

 Just now, in July 2024, we are at the very beginning.
 But we are sure that with your help and a joint effort we will succeed.